Stronger Together: Systemic Efficiency through Demand Management

-St. Louis Passes First Building Performance Standard in the Midwest
+St. Louis Mayor Lyda Krewson has signed into law the first Building Performance Standard in the Midwest.

 On April 20, the St. Louis Board of Aldermen voted to adopt the Midwest’s first Building Energy Performance Standard bill and the fourth such law in the nation.